jfranciscosousa/remix-prisma-starter/README.md

 - [Remix Docs](https://remix.run/docs)

+## Custom things to this repo

+- Authentication with cookies
+- Backed by Prisma and Postgres
+- Authorizing resource access
+- Locale handling with SSR

 ## Deployment

 After having run the `create-remix` command and selected "Vercel" as a deployment target, you only need to [import your Git repository](https://vercel.com/new) into Vercel, and it will be deployed.